-As a result, total sales for the year were 40,991 tonnes, which included 11,367 tonnes of orders placed in 2022, but only delivered, and therefore recognised as revenue, in 2023.
-The volatility experienced by the Company during 2023 was a macroeconomic issue and outside the control of the Company.
-In response to the difficult market conditions, the Company took steps to reduce overhead and operating expenses.
-As and when the market improves, the Company is positioned to support higher sales volumes and rebuild profitability at its low cost and high margin Arapua operation.
+Total sales for the year were 37,186 tonnes, which included 1,591 tonnes of orders placed in 2023, but delivered, and therefore recognised as revenue, in 2024.
+The poor trading experienced by the Company during 2024 was substantially as a result of macroeconomic issues and outside the control of the Company.
+Consequently, throughout 2024, the Company reduced the scope of its activities in an effort took to reduce cash burn.

-In order to reduce the Company's cash burn rate, the Directors agreed to pause drawing their remuneration due from the Company during Q2 2023 until such point as the Company is in a better position to pay.
+As part of the efforts to reduce the Company's cash burn rate, the Directors agreed to pause drawing their remuneration due from the Company during Q2 2023 until such point as the Company's finances allow payment.
 As at the date of this report, the pause in payment of remuneration remains in place.